Sarib110/Motorcycle-Safety-Violations-Detection-System/README.md

   - Lane detection
   - Mobile and one-wheeling detection
 - **OCR Space API**: For extracting license plate numbers from images.

-## How It Works

-1. The system processes every 30th frame of the input video.
-2. Each frame is analyzed using machine learning models to detect motorcyclists and associated violations.
-3. If a violation is detected:
-   - The system extracts license plate information (if visible).
-   - Annotates and saves evidence images.
-   - Categorizes violations with details like license plate number, violation type, and timestamp.

-## Future Enhancements

-- Add support for more traffic violations.
-- Integrate real-time video processing.
-- Improve OCR accuracy for license plate detection.
-- Add a dashboard for monitoring and analyzing violations.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss improvements or report bugs.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

 For queries or support, contact [your email address] or open an issue in this repository.